Overview

 16. As a current UC Davis Graduate Student, can I earn an M.P.H. degree at UC Davis?

 Yes you can get an M.P.H. degree, but students cannot earn an academic graduate degree and an M.P.H. degree at the same time.
 The M.P.H. program has a separate Professional Fee that prohibits students from other UC Davis academic programs to double major.
 Students can choose an appropriate year to change their degree objective over for one year (or longer) to complete the M.P.H.
-Students still need to go through an admissions review before completing the Change of Degree Objective Form.
+Students still need to go through an admissions review before completing a petition for Change of Graduate Major, Degree Objective, Multiple Graduate Majors, or Multiple Degree Objectives.
 Once you earn your M.P.H. degree then you will be switched back to your academic graduate program.

 Back to top